minvws/nl-covid19-notification-app-backend/README.md

 Of course you can also use the Docker setup on Windows if you do not want to install SQL Server on your machine.

-### Docker (general)
+### Docker (Windows/Linux/macOS)
-To start a local development environment on macOS/Linux/Windows, you can use docker-compose:
+To start the Docker database setup, you can use docker-compose:
 ```bash
 # Solution root
 cd docker
 docker-compose up --build
 ```
+This will create a Docker-based database server, as well as generate all the necessary databases and tables.

 ### Docker (macOS M1)
 The Docker image used will currently not work out of the box for macOS machines with ARM architecture (macOS M1).
 To use the Docker setup on macOS M1, please make the following changes: